cesarvr/blog/content/post/ocp-chainbuild.md

 - ```context-dir``` This parameters tells where is the code.

-This command will create two OpenShift objects:
+This command will create two Openshift objects:

 * **BuilderConfig** This object handle the image creation using [s2i](https://github.com/openshift/source-to-image).